 I want to tell you that everything I’ve heard about Cuba was true.
-The story landscapes, the buildings from the time when Fidel was smoking his cigars in the sumptuous, elegant rooms, with historical, grand, original look, the joy of people to live, to breathe, despite all of the problems, the small and twisted streets, the vintage cars, shiny and painted in different colors, the smell of strong coffee, all in one make you instantly love it.
+The story landscapes, the buildings from the time when Fidel was smoking his cigars in the sumptuous, elegant rooms, with the historical, grand, original look, the joy of people to live, to breathe, despite all of the problems, the small and twisted streets, the vintage cars, shiny and painted in different colors, the smell of strong coffee, all in one make you instantly love it.

 I’ve decided in a heartbeat to take my plane ticket to the Caribbean paradise, I was living relatively close, at only one hour and a half.
 I went alone, but I knew for sure that I would find travel buddies on the way.

-From the airport, I’ve arrived by car, to the airbnb, after I had wandered about half an hour, because the taxi driver had left me a few blocks away, crossing the streets with houses almost identical, all different colors.
+From the airport, I’ve arrived by car, to the Airbnb, after I had wandered about half an hour, because the taxi driver had left me a few blocks away, crossing the streets with houses almost identical, all different colors.
 Children between two to six years old were watching me from behind the doors, together with their mothers, astonished and intrigued, or playing football.
 I was lucky to find a nice old lady who had helped me find my home.

 The house where I was going to stay had high, high walls, similar to the Spanish colonial architecture, it had a floor and a terrace overlooking the city; the terrace was adorned with numerous, white, beautifully decorated chairs, with a large table, a bar and a swing that was waiting to bring some joy to the distant traveler.